timescale/docs/promscale/manage-data/delete-data.md

 ```

 ## Deletion by time
 You can delete a series of metrics based on time, using an SQL query.
-Data in a
-hypertable chunk can be either compressed and uncompressed, so all compressed
+Any compressed
 data needs to be decompressed before performing the deletion.
 You can
 recompress the chunks later on, if necessary.

 For example, to delete all data from the `container_cpu_load_average_10s` metric
-that is older than 10 hours, start by decompressing all chunks
+that is older than 10 hours, decompress all chunks
 related to the hypertable of the metric:
 ```sql
 SELECT decompress_chunks(show_chunks('prom_data.container_cpu_load_average_10s'));